sgjava/opencv-chip/README.md

 ### Performance testing
 I have included some Python code that will enable you to test various performance aspects of your camera.
 The goal is to see which methods are the most efficient and accurate.
 As a baseline we acquire a frame and convert it to a Numpy array.
 This is the format OpevCV utilizes for optimal performance.
 A Logitech C270 was used for testing.

-OpenCV's VideoCapture at 640x480 and 5, 10, 15, 20 and 25 FPS.
+OpenCV's VideoCapture at 640x480.
 VideoCapture returns less than 50% of the actual frame rate.

 | ~CPU % | Target FPS | Actual FPS |
 |--------|:----------:|-----------:|